VitroidFPV/vitroidfpv.com/modules/articles/guides-all-you-should-know-about-batteries.md

   ![](/uploads/battery_anatomy_nominal.png)

-  ## Internal resistance
+  ## Internal Resistance

   Not usually specified, it's still a very important measure. measured in mΩ \[milliohms], it can be used as a rough estimate of battery health, the lower the better.
 Most modern chargers will measure it while charging, or have a separate mode for its measurement.
 Under 10mΩ is great, under 20mΩ is fine, above 20 isn't great, and you should retire the battery

-  # Choosing the correct battery
+  # Choosing the Correct Battery

   We're lucky that for most sizes and types of crafts, there are tried-and-true capacities and cell counts that work best.
 Say for example, on a 5" freestyle/race quad, you will ideally be running a 1000-1500mAh 6s battery that is rated at least for 75C of current output.
 Or for a toothpick, you will have a range of different cell counts, usually around 300-600mAh